appanp/supply-chain-fundas/supply_chain_terminology.md

 **Barcode Symbology Standards**: C128, Code 3 of 9, 205?
 (TODO correct this)

+**Batch Picking**: This is one type of Picking operation.
+Batch picking involves a worker moving through the warehouse collecting goods for several orders at once.

 **Automated MHE Interfaces**: TODO.
 This is a WMS feature.

 **Cart Staging**: TODO